Welcome to the Great Houghton Parish website

 Parish Council Meetings

-(Ordinary Council Meeting dates are the second Tuesday in each month)
+(Ordinary Council Meeting dates are the third Tuesday in each month)

 We are keen for you to get involved with your Parish Council!
 We invite you to attend as many meetings as possible so that you can contribute to and influence the development of your local community.

-Details of the agenda and minutes of the previous meetings will be posted on the village board and also on the website here
+Details of the agenda and minutes of the previous meetings will be posted on the village board and also on the Minutes and Agendas page of the website